captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 No. Serious Man!
 Very serious.
 Call the Ambulance!
 Call Junior.
 Call Delores.
-Call -- Oh my, you hear that??!!
+Call—Oh my, you hear that??!!

 ---